 Instructions

-- Place a slice of ginger, a garlic clove, a pinch of red pepper flakes, and mustard seeds at the bottom of each mason jar.
+- Place a pinch of whole black pepper, fennel seed, and chopped Fresno pepper at the bottom of each mason jar.

-- In a small saucepan, combine water, white vinegar, apple cider vinegar, honey, and kosher salt.
-Bring to a gentle boil.
+- In a small saucepan, combine 1 cup water, 1 cup white vinegar, 1 cup apple cider vinegar, 3 tablespoons honey, and 2 teaspoons kosher salt.
+Bring to a gentle boil over low heat.

-- Pour the hot brine over the celery in the jars, ensuring the celery is fully submerged.
+- Pour the hot brine over the cut celery, ensuring all pieces are submerged.

-- Allow the jars to cool to room temperature, then screw on the lids and refrigerate.
+- Let the jars cool to room temperature, then screw on the lids and store in the refrigerator.

 - Let sit for at least 24 hours before enjoying.
-Pickled celery will keep for up to 2 months in the refrigerator.
+Pickled celery will keep for up to 2 months.

 Did you make this recipe?
 Let me know!